Rainam98/CyberMiner/README.md

 2. Run `npm install` to install all packages locally
 3. Run `npm start` to start frontend server
 4. The homepage should load automatically after successfully running npm start, if not, enter localhost:3000 in browser url.
+5. To stop react server, use ctrl + C

 Steps to add/merge changes:
 1. Switch to master branch and pull the latest change from master branch using: